-Applicants to Master of Education programs at American College of Education must complete the following:
+Applicants to Master of Education programs at American College of Education must:

 Additional evidence may be required to fulfill program or state requirements.
-Additional evidence may include, but is not limited to, verification of professional experience, test scores, or an interview as required by the program or state agency.
+Additional evidence may include, but is not limited to, verification of professional experience, test scores, or an interview.

-Applicants for degree programs in Curriculum & Instruction and Educational Leadership must present documentation of a teaching license or school service personnel license (according to specific state requirements), or a school services certificate.
-If applicants to the Curriculum and Instruction or the Educational Leadership programs do not have a teaching certificate, they may document their teaching status by providing evidence of satisfactory teaching performance from the chief academic officer of the school at their current employment.
+If applicants to the programs do not have a teaching certificate, they may document their teaching status by providing evidence of a full-time teaching assignment from the chief academic/department head or human resources official of the school at their current place of employment.